Bay of Kotor: Insider’s guide to the Gem of Montenegro

 The turquoise waters of the bay are extension of blue waters of the Adriatic Sea.

-The bay is surrounded by stunning mountains, such as Mount Orjen and Mount Lovćen, and shorter cliffs around them.
-They create a breathtaking backdrop contrasted with the clear waters.
+The bay is surrounded by stunning Mountain Orjen and Lovćen, and shorter cliffs around them.
+They create a dramatic backdrop contrasted with the clear waters.

 You may constantly pinch to make sure the beauty is real—I know I did!